Shirley Ann Jackson: U.S. Nuclear Regulatory Commission

-In 1995 she was appointed by President Bill Clinton to serve as chairman of the US Nuclear Regulatory Commission (NRC), becoming the first woman and first African American to hold that position.
+In 1995, she was appointed by President Bill Clinton to serve as chairman of the US Nuclear Regulatory Commission (NRC), becoming the first woman and first African American to hold that position.
 At the NRC, she had "ultimate authority for all NRC functions pertaining to an emergency involving an NRC licensee".
-In addition, while Jackson served on the commission she assisted in the establishment of the International Nuclear Regulators Association.
+In addition, while Jackson served on the commission, she assisted in the establishment of the International Nuclear Regulators Association.
 Jackson served as the chairperson for the International Regulators Association from 1997 to 1999.
-The association consisted of senior nuclear regulatory officials from countries like Canada, France, Germany and Spain.
+The association consisted of senior nuclear regulatory officials from countries like Canada, France, Germany, and Spain.

 Rensselaer Polytechnic Institute

 On July 1, 1999, Jackson became the 18th president of Rensselaer Polytechnic Institute (RPI).
 Jackson's goal for Rensselaer is "to achieve prominence in the 21st century as a top-tier world-class technological research university, with global reach and global impact."
 She was the first woman and first African American to hold this position.
 Since her appointment to president of RPI, Jackson has helped raise over $1 billion in donations for philanthropic causes.

 She led the development of a strategic initiative called The Rensselaer Plan and much progress has been made towards achieving the Plan's goals.
 She oversaw a large capital improvement campaign, including the construction of an Experimental Media and Performing Arts Center costing $200 million, and the East Campus Athletic Village.

 On April 26, 2006, the faculty of RPI (including a number of ‘’emeritus’’ faculty) voted 155 to 149 against a vote of no-confidence in Jackson.

 After arriving at RPI, Jackson's salary and benefits expanded from $423,150 in 1999–2000 to over $1.3 million in 2006–2007.
-In 2011 Jackson's salary was $1.75 million.
-In 2006–07, and it is estimated she received another $1.3 million from board seats at several major corporations.
+In 2011 Jackson's salary was $1.75 million, and it is estimated she received another $1.3 million from board seats at several major corporations.
 The announcement of layoffs at RPI in December 2008 led some in the RPI community to question whether the institute should continue to compensate Jackson at that level, maintain a residence in the Adirondacks for her, and continue to support a personal staff.
-Her presidency created much controversy in the student body; in 2011, the RPI Student Senate passed a motion to request that the administration to review her performance and consider her removal due to a “broad sense of dissatisfaction and low morale among students, faculty, staff and alumni, particularly in opposition to the Institute and President Jackson’s leadership" and her "top down leadership, [and] abrasive style."
+Her presidency created much controversy in the student body; in 2011, the RPI Student Senate passed a motion to request that the administration review her performance and consider her removal due to a "broad sense of dissatisfaction and low morale among students, faculty, staff and alumni, particularly in opposition to the Institute and President Jackson's leadership" and her "top down leadership, [and] abrasive style."